-We need to make suicide prevention a priority at the heart of government, with everyone working together to reduce deaths, Samaritans CEO Ruth Sutherland told the Health and Social Care Select Committee today.
+We need to make suicide prevention a priority for government, with everyone working together to reduce deaths, Samaritans CEO Ruth Sutherland told the Health and Social Care Select Committee.

 Although significant progress has been made since March 2017 when the Committee published its recommendations, it has been too slow in key areas, Ruth said.